jryio/black-jack/README.md

 * 2.)
 I had a really good time programming this game, it tested me in a way that I didn't think to be tested: to be creative and function while operating in a set boudnry.
 I found it challenging in a macro sense because in order to make the program work properly, I had to think on multiple Class levels and handle dozens of variables and conditions between methods.
 I found it very enjoyable and I like the progject that have to do with a fully complete idea, such as a BlackJack game.
 I felt that I went above and beyond in creating the Hand and Card classes because I think that my approach to handling the values for each card was done very well.
 I thought that storing the Hand's Values and Ranks in serperate ArrayLists was a good idea and made the checking for certain scenerios much easier.
 In hindsight, I would have extended Hand to Player because the current method I have makes the inter-Hand calling and checking a major pain because I have to go through the Hand object first

 Finally, I think that my program earned an A through style and efficieny but not through fucntionality.
-The game onyl works 60% of the time and the biggest issue is that some of the data breaks the checking methods and doens't resolve a hand to a win or loss.
+The game only works 60% of the time and the biggest issue is that some of the data breaks the checking methods and doens't resolve a hand to a win or loss.
 I think that the way I created the classes and prosessed rules was excellent but I coudln't tie it together in the end.